htcondor/htcondor/docs/man-pages/condor_userlog.rst

     job.
  Good Time
-    The total time (days+hours:minutes) allocated to this job which contributed to the job’s completion.
+    The total time (days+hours:minutes) allocated to this job which contributed to the job's completion.
  CPU Usage
-    The total CPU time (days+hours:minutes) which contributed to this job’s completion.
+    The total CPU time (days+hours:minutes) which contributed to this job's completion.
  Avg Alloc
     The average length of a workstation allocation obtained by this job in minutes (days+hours:minutes).